HugoMorceau/BYF/back/README.md

 ## Database tables
 - Table names are in plural form
-- Table names are in snake_case
+- Table names should be single words, if possible, if not, use an underscore (_) to separate words
-- If a table is a junction table, it should be named after the two tables it joins, separated by an underscore
+- If a table is a junction table, it should be named after the two tables it joins, separated by an underscore (_)
-- Table names should be single words, if possible

 ## Database columns